Acceptable Use Policy

 Disconnection / Reconnection Policy

-All bills are due before your next billing cycle.
+ATC bills are produced on the 1st of every month.
+Your bill is due on the 15th.
 If your payment has not been received, a second notice will be mailed.
 This notice includes the amount and the actual date your service will be disconnected if the bill remains unpaid.
 If your service is disconnected, you must pay your entire bill, plus a reconnection fee.
 A deposit may also be required, as well.
 The amount of the deposit will be based on the average of two months’ bills.

-Each account is subject to a penalty if the account is not paid by the next billing date.
+Each account is subject to a penalty if the account is not paid by the the due date.

 Return Check Policy